-- Discharges from patients with an age of 0 from 13 of the 27 SID in 2016 because patient linkage numbers are inconsistently reported for this age - Discharges with missing patient linkage numbers - Discharges with questionable patient linkage numbers, defined as 20 or more discharges in a year, hospitalized after discharged dead, and overlapping inpatient stays - Discharges from hospitals with more than 50 percent of their total discharges excluded for any of the above causes, because patients treated at these hospitals may not be reliably tracked over time.
+- Discharges from patients with an age of 0 from 14 of the 28 SID in 2017 because patient linkage numbers are inconsistently reported for this age - Discharges with missing patient linkage numbers - Discharges with questionable patient linkage numbers, defined as 20 or more discharges in a year, hospitalized after discharged dead, and overlapping inpatient stays - Discharges from hospitals with more than 50 percent of their total discharges excluded for any of the above causes, because patients treated at these hospitals may not be reliably tracked over time.

-After exclusions, the 2016 NRD contains about 85 percent of SID discharges from the participating states.
-Unweighted, the NRD contains approximately 17.2 million discharges in 2016.
+After exclusions, the 2017 NRD contains about 85 percent of SID discharges from the participating States.
+Unweighted, the NRD contains approximately 18 million discharges in 2017.
 Weighted, it estimates roughly 36 million discharges in the United States.

-The NRD is designed to be flexible to various types of analyses of national readmissions for all types of payers and the uninsured.
+The NRD is designed to be flexible to various types of analyses of national readmissions for all payers.
 The criteria to determine the relationship between multiple hospital admissions for an individual patient are left to the analyst using the NRD.
 Outcomes of interest include national readmission rates, reasons for returning to the hospital for care, and the hospital costs for discharges with and without readmissions.
 The NRD is not designed to support regional, State-, or hospital-specific readmission analyses.

 Access to the NRD is open to users who sign a Nationwide Databases Data Use Agreement (DUA).
 Uses are limited to research and aggregate statistical reporting.
-For more information on the NRD, visit the AHRQ-sponsored HCUP User Support (HCUP-US) Web site at www.hcup-us.ahrq.gov.
+For more information on the NRD, visit the AHRQ-sponsored HCUP-US website at www.hcup-us.ahrq.gov.